thoth-tech/documentation/docs/OnTrack/Deployment/Enhanced Authentication/current-and-proposed-authentication-evaluation-5.1.md

 Currently, the OnTrack system relies upon the authentication provided by its client, Deakin University.
-The authentication mechanism utilised by Deakin University is a Single Sign On (SSO) system which utilises Multi-Factor Authentication (MFA) technology called “Duo Security”.
+The authentication mechanism utilised by Deakin University is a Single Sign On (SSO) system which utilises Multi-Factor Authentication (MFA) technology through _Duo Security_.
 As part of the SSO process, the user is prompted to enter their username and password to log in to the Deakin SSO system and, as such, to allow access to OnTrack.
 Once the username and password have been verified, the MFA system requires the user to confirm that they are the rightful owner of the